Douglas County Kansas assistance programs.

 Some of the free energy saving measures implemented may include:

-Additional Services - Other resources available include Community Food and Nutrition, Housing Choice Voucher Program, FEMA, Head Start Program, Rent Assistance, Volunteer Youth, Housing Counseling and Rentals, Youth Services, Outreach and Referral, and the Weatherization Program.
+Additional Services - Other resources available include Community Food and Nutrition, Housing Choice Voucher Program, FEMA, Head Start Program,.
+ECKAN also offers Rent Assistance, Volunteer Youth, Housing Counseling and Rentals, Youth Services, Outreach and Referral, and the Weatherization Program in Douglas County.
+More details on assistance from East Central Kansas Economic Opportunity Corporation.

 Low income, unemployed, and others who may be struggling can contact Ballard Community Services.
 Various non-profit agencies, including Penn House, The Ballard Center, and Brookcreek Learning Center have partnered together to help the less fortunate.
 They have created the Ballard Community Services organization.